econrad003/maze4c/README.md

 ## Graphics

+* *matplot\_driver* - a base class for drivers based on *matplotlib*.
+Defines class *Spider*.

 ### Oblong (rectangular) grids

 * *oblong1* - a crude matplotlib driver (*oblong1*) for oblong grids.
 Arcs are not supported.
 It only handles the Von Neumann neighborhood (N/S/E/W), but glued edges (cylinder, Moebius strip, torus, Klein bottle, projective plane) are not a problem.
+Defines class *Phocidae* (sic!).
+    + (The class name is misspelled -- it should be '*Pholcidae*' -- the daddy long-legs family.  *Phocidae* is the family which includes the true seals (mammals. not spiders).)
 * *oblong2* - a matplotlib driver (*oblong2*) for oblong grids which creates linewise maps of mazes.
 I can handle both (undirected) edges and (directed) arcs.
 It works best in Moore neighborhoods (nearest neighbor in up to eight compass directions, no glued edges).
+Defines class *SpiderWeb*.
+* *moore* - a matplotlib driver for rectangular grids with Moore neighborhoods (neighbors on both diagonals as well as the orthogonal neighbors).
+Again, arcs are not supported.
+As diagonal passages may cross in the plane, this is a rudimentary weaving driver.
+Defines class *Huntsman*.
+    + Huntsman spiders are really cool.
+They are unfortunately not native to North America.
+(They are native to Australia.)

 ### Theta (polar/circular) grids

 * *polar1* - a basic graphics driver for theta (or polar) mazes.
+Defines variant class *Phocidae* (sic!) for polar mazes.
 * *polar2* - a basic graphics driver for linewise representation of theta mazes.
+Defines variant class *SpiderWeb* for polar mazes.

 ## Algorithms